LAP Pledge

 I’m a judge and this sounds great!
 How can I take the LAP Pledge?

-Email LAP’s President and Founder Aliza Shatzman at Aliza.Shatzman@legalaccountabilityproject.org to let us know that you would like to take the LAP Pledge.
+Email LAP’s President and Founder Aliza Shatzman at Aliza.Shatzman@legalaccountabilityproject.org to let us know you would like to take the LAP Pledge.